 Since inception, we have not recorded any U.S. federal or state income tax benefits for the net losses we have incurred each year as we believe, based upon the weight of available evidence, that it is more likely than not that all of our net operating loss carryforwards will not be realized.
-As of December 31, 2019, our most recent tax year, we had U.S. federal and state net operating loss carryforwards of \$837 thousand and \$835 thousand, respectively, which expire at various dates beginning in 2036 except that \$799 thousand of federal net operating loss carryforwards do not expire.
-We have recorded a full valuation allowance against our net deferred tax assets at each balance sheet date.
+The significant components of the Company's deferred tax assets are comprised of the following: